 Professional Staff Restrictions

 Except as otherwise provided, professional staff members as defined in this section are restricted to no more than six credits in the fall and spring semesters.
-Professional staff members employed under an “A” contract shall be limited to three credits for a grant-in-aid across all summer semesters.
-Professional staff members employed under a “B” contract are not limited in the number of credits that are grant-in-aid eligible during all summer sessions.
+Professional staff members employed under an “A” contract shall be limited to three credits for a Grants-in-aid across all summer semesters.
+Professional staff members employed under a “B” contract are not limited in the number of credits that are Grants-in-aid eligible during all summer sessions.
 There shall be no restriction on the number of credit hours a spouse or financially dependent child may register for under this policy.
 Upon approval by the institutional President, community college faculty while on sabbatical may take additional courses under this policy if for professional development.

 Title 4, Chapter 3, Page 12 (Board of Regents/Handbook) #7

 Applicants for dependent grants-in-aid for professional schools will be required to provide proof of age and proof of dependency.
 (Spouse or domestic partner will be required to provide proof of marriage or domestic partnership)

 Title 4, Chapter3, Section 11 of the Board of Regents Handbook states: The amount of grants-in-aid paid for professional schools will be "equivalent in value to that portion of the per credit registration fee allocated to the State Supported Operating Budget (or general fund)."
 Further, the universities shall waive the Capital Improvement fee".
 The amount is adjusted each year and published in the Nevada System of Higher Education Procedures and Guidelines Manual.